 Welcome to the COVID-19 Detection Dogs Study

-Investigating whether bio-detection dogs can be trained to detect the odour of COVID-19 infection on humans.
+Investigating whether bio-detection dogs could be trained to detect the odour of COVID-19 infection on humans.

-The ARCTEC team at the London School of Hygiene & Tropical Medicine, Medical Detection Dogs and Durham University are working on a study to train dogs to identify unique odours associated with coronavirus infection.
+The ARCTEC team at the London School of Hygiene & Tropical Medicine, Medical Detection Dogs and Durham University ran a study training dogs to identify unique odours associated with coronavirus infection.

 Who we are

 Meet the interdisciplinary group of researchers involved in this exciting study, all of whom have extensive experience working with volatile compounds and human infection.